Underwear fetishism

 One type of underwear fetishism involves stockings.

 Underwear fetishism is a sexual fetishism relating to undergarments, and refers to preoccupation with the sexual excitement of certain types of underwear, including panties, stockings, pantyhose, bras, or other items.
 Some people can experience sexual excitement from wearing, while others get their excitement when observing, handling, or smelling the underwear worn by another, or watching somebody putting underwear on or taking it off.

 Underwear fetishism is not considered as paraphilia unless it causes distress or serious problems for the person or those associated with them.

 Prevalence

-To determine relative prevalences of different fetishes, Italian researchers obtained an international sample of 5,000 individuals from 381 fetish-themed discussion groups.
-The relative prevalences were estimated based on (a) the number of groups devoted to a particular fetish, (b) the number of individuals participating in the groups and (c) the number of messages exchanged.
-Within the sample population (a population of adults online involved in sexual discussion), 12% indicated a sexual preference for underwear.
+To determine the relative prevalence of different fetishes, Italian researchers obtained an international sample of 5,000 individuals from 381 fetish-themed discussion groups.
+The relative prevalence was estimated based on (a) the number of groups devoted to a particular fetish, (b) the number of individuals participating in those groups, and (c) the number of messages exchanged.
+Within the sample population (adults online engaged in sexual discussions), 12% indicated a sexual preference for underwear.